AMC Theatres Revenue Slides 5% Despite ‘Deadpool 3’ Boost

 Revenue: Thanks to films like “Deadpool 3,” Universal’s “Despicable Me 4” and “Twisters,” and Warner Bros.’
 “Beetlejuice Beetlejuice,” revenue for AMC reached a strong $1.33 billion.
 Still, that was approximately 5% down from last year, when “Barbie” and “Oppenheimer” combined to set box office records.

-EPS: Despite another quarterly loss, Q3 2024 is the closest AMC has been to getting in the black, reporting an adjusted loss per share of 6 cents that’s just above 7-cent projections from Zacks Investment Research.
+EPS: Despite another quarterly loss, Q3 2024 is the closest AMC has been to getting in the black, reporting an adjusted loss per share of 6 cents that’s just above the 7-cent projections from Zacks Investment Research.
 That’s also slightly above the loss of 9 cents from the prior year’s Q3 and up from last quarter’s 43-cent loss.

 Concessions record: Despite these topline slips, CEO Adam Aron proudly touted progress in other areas of the chain’s finances as signs that AMC is on its way back after navigating years of pandemic and strike delays.
-This includes per patron concessions spending reaching a company record $8.49 in the U.S., with an overall total of $490 million worldwide.
+This includes per patron concessions spending reaching a company-record $8.49 in the U.S., with an overall total of $490 million worldwide.

-The company also reported an adjusted EBITDA of $161 million, the second highest ever recorded by AMC in Q3 behind only last year’s $199.9 million.
+The company also reported an adjusted EBITDA of $161 million, the second-highest ever recorded by AMC in Q3, behind only last year’s $199.9 million.

 “What’s more, in this third quarter, AMC’s Total Revenues were 31% stronger than our revenues of Q2 2024, our Net Loss was narrowed by 37% compared to the loss in the second quarter of 2024 and our Adjusted EBITDA was four